openNDS/openNDS/docs/source/debug.rst

-Debugging NoDogSplash
+Debugging openNDS
 #####################

 Syslog Logging
 **************

-NoDogSplash supports four levels of debugging to syslog.
+openNDS supports four levels of debugging to syslog.

   * debuglevel 0 : Silent (only LOG_ERR and LOG_EMERG messages will be seen, otherwise there will be no logging.)
   * debuglevel 1 : LOG_ERR, LOG_EMERG, LOG_WARNING and LOG_NOTICE (this is the default level).